 We have two great ways for you to get started.
 Please pick the one that suits you best.
 Let the journey begin!

 - Get started with a free 1-on-1 private lesson with our chief instructor.
 You will get a taste of what Traditional Martial Arts training is about.
 He will explain the fundamentals of the arts, and you will be able to ask any question you might have.
-A great way to start!
+It's a great way to start!

-- Get started today for only $59 with our introductory offer, includes a free Gi (uniform).
-Offer is good for 30-days of unlimited classes for any of our programs for unlimited classes.
-Its the best way to find out about Traditional Martial Arts, and be able to make an informed decision about future training.
+- Get started today for only $99 with our introductory offer!
+It includes a free uniform and the offer is good for 30-days of unlimited classes for any of our programs.
+Its the best way to find out about Traditional Martial Arts, and make an informed decision about future training.

 hEALTHY MIND AND A HEALTHY BODY